 Related to the joining of trade groups, meeting with other local entrepreneurs is a great way of brainstorming new ideas and discussing issues relevant to your locale.
 You can join a Business Improvement Zone (BIZ); if there’s none available in the area, create your own!
 Join any local entrepreneur groups that interest you, and make friendships with other entrepreneurs; aside from the potential cross-promotion and brainstorming, you can make a friend for life, as few folks understand the trials and tribulations inherent with business ownership like other business owners.

 Keeping with the local-affiliation theme, consider joining your local Chamber of Commerce.
 Chambers will often hold mingling events so you can meet other entrepreneurs in the area, and each chamber is linked, so you’ll have access to entrepreneurs across the country.
 Like trade groups, Chambers of Commerce will lobby the federal government for a more business-friendly environment; by being a part of the Chamber, you’ll have a chance to influence their policy-shaping.

 You should also consider hiring from local universities and community colleges; even local high schools can be valuable to you, depending on your business.
 Especially for a startup, hiring local can be a wonderful arrangement for you and your new employee, and you may start a lifelong relationship with a valuable new member of your industry.

-Accountants are by no means an underutilized business resource, but we’d be remiss not to remind you that an efficient Winnipeg accountant will help you keep business expenses under control and tax-law compliant.
+Accountants are by no means an underutilized business resource, but we’d be remiss not to remind you that Compass Accounting will help you keep business expenses under control and tax-law compliant.